Errol Flynn: Post-war career

 Flynn tried comedy again with Never Say Goodbye (1946), a comedy of remarriage opposite Eleanor Parker, but it was not a success, grossing $1.77 million in the U.S. In 1946, Flynn published an adventure novel, Showdown, and earned a reported $184,000.
 Cry Wolf (1947) was a thriller with Flynn in a seemingly more villainous role.
 It was a moderate success at the box office.
-He was in a melodrama, Escape Me Never (1947), filmed in early 1946 but not released until late 1947, which lost money.
+He was in a melodrama, Escape Me Never (1947), filmed in early 1946 and released in late 1947, which lost money.
 More popular was a Western with Walsh and Ann Sheridan, Silver River (1948).
 This was a hit, although its high cost meant it was not very profitable.
 Flynn drank so heavily on the set that he was effectively disabled after noon-hour, and a disgusted Walsh terminated their business relationship.

 Warners tried returning Flynn to swashbucklers and the result was Adventures of Don Juan (1948).
 The film was very successful, becoming Warner Bros.'
 4th-biggest hit of the year.
 As with some other Flynn films, it was more popular in Europe than the States, grossing $3.1 million there and $2.1 million in the U.S., with total earnings of $4.7 million on an approximate budget of $3.25 million.
 However, from this point on, Warner Bros. reduced the budgets of Flynn's films.
 In November 1947, Flynn signed a 15-year contract with Warner Bros. for $225,000 per film.
 His income totalled $214,000 that year, and $200,000 in 1948.